Dennis Winge solo at Monks

 For the last few months, I have been playing the Sunday brunch at Antlers Restaurant in Ithaca and it’s been so much fun.
 Last week someone gave me a big smile, put $20 in the tip jar and said “thank you for the beautiful music.”
 It’s those moments musicians live for! 🙂

-Playing solo every week has got me thinking about solo instrumental guitar can craft landscapes of sound that resonate with the heart in diverse ways — soothing and meditative, lively and upbeat, and everything in between.
+Playing solo every week has got me thinking about solo instrumental guitar can craftguitarist playing bossa nova wedding landscapes of sound that resonate with the heart in diverse ways — soothing and meditative, lively and upbeat, and everything in between.
 It’s background music, yes, but it’s also the backdrop against which stories unfold, emotions surge, and memories are created.

 On ballads, the gentle caress of strings can whisk listeners away to soothing and meditative realms and conjure an atmosphere of tranquility.
 But solo instrumental guitar isn’t confined to calmness—it’s equally adept at elevating energetic moments.
 The vibrant interplay of notes and rhythms injects a spark of life into events, fostering an atmosphere of excitement on up-tempo or funky tunes.